| | |

 • In a large skillet, cook the bacon until browned and the fat has rendered; move the bacon to paper towels to drain.

-• Brown the sausages (prick in several places with fork) in the remaining bacon fat; drain on paper towels and then slice into 1/2-inch pieces.
+• Prick the sausages in several places with a fork, then brown them in the remaining bacon fat.

-• In a 3-quart casserole dish, layer the bacon, sausage, sliced onion, and potato, sprinkling each layer with salt and pepper and some of the fresh chopped parsley.
+• In a 3-quart casserole or Dutch oven, layer the bacon, sausage, sliced onion, and potato, sprinkling each layer with salt and pepper and about 1 tablespoon of parsley, saving 1 tablespoon of parsley for the top of the casserole.

-• Pour off all but a few teaspoons of bacon drippings from the skillet.
+• Pour off all but a few teaspoons of bacon drippings from the skillet and add the chicken broth.
+Bring to a boil, then pour over the potatoes.

-• Sprinkle the potatoes with salt and pepper, and more chopped parsley.
+• Sprinkle the top lightly with kosher salt, freshly ground black pepper, and the remaining chopped parsley.

-• Cover and bake in the preheated oven for 50 to 60 minutes, or until the potatoes are just tender.
+• Cover the casserole or Dutch oven and bake in the preheated oven for 50 to 60 minutes, or until the potatoes are just tender.

-• Remove the cover and cook for an 20 to 30 minutes longer, or until the top is browned and potatoes are fork-tender.
+• Remove the cover and cook for 20 to 30 minutes longer, or until the top is browned and the potatoes are fork-tender.

 Nutrition